William Evans-Gordon: Political career in Britain

+Background

 The Stepney constituency, one of the poorest districts of London, saw in a rise in immigration during the late 19th century and early 20th century, partially as a result of the anti-Jewish pogroms in the Russian Empire As far back as 1889, a House of Commons Committee had concluded that there had been an increase in pauperism in the East End of London by the crowding out of English labour from foreign immigrants.

 In July 1894, Lord Rosebery proposed a Bill in the House of Lords designed to reform the current legislation on aliens although it was withdrawn in August 1894 after its second reading.
-Restrictionism came to be a notable canvassing topic in the 1892 and 1895 general elections, and the recently-succeeded Earl of Hardwicke proposed a similar Aliens Bill in 1898.
+Restrictionism came to be a notable canvassing topic in the 1892 and 1895 general elections, and the recently succeeded Earl of Hardwicke proposed a similar Aliens Bill in 1898.
 That year, a year after Evans-Gordon had left the Army, a by-election was held in Stepney after the sudden death of the Tory MP Frederick W. Isaacson.
 Evans-Gordon stood as the Conservative candidate but lost to the Liberal journalist William Charles Steadman by 20 votes.